Crash Course to Hollywood Programming

 Hollywood Designer is an Amiga-only add-on to create multimedia presentations in a WYSIWYG GUI.
 It works on Amiga compatible platforms including MorphOS, but the resulting presentations can be compiled for any other supported platform.
 Anyway, it isn't required for programming with Hollywood, but your own code can be inserted into presentation scripts too.

 Hollywood features an IDE (integrated development environment) for Windows, but on other platforms a text editor or a 3rd party IDE is needed.

-Cubic IDE offers the best development environment for Hollywood programming on MorphOS.
+Cubic IDE is still probably the most comprehensive development environment for Hollywood programming on MorphOS, although it is getting a bit outdated on some parts.
+For example, it doesn't have UTF-8 support and GUI isn't as flexible as a MUI GUI would be.
 With the Cubic IDE add-on you'll get syntax highlighting, automatic casing, online help, quick access to documentation, automatic indentation, bracket matching, auto completion of keywords, compile and run options, and a lot more.

 MiniHollyEdit NG could also be a good freeware option, but it's broken in its current state and needs an update first.

 An IDE with Hollywood support is the most comfortable solution of course, but any other text editor will also do.